stainless-api/stl-api/packages/next/README.md

 > **Warning**
 >
 > This is alpha software, and we may make significant changes in the coming months.
-> But we're eager for you to try it out and let us know what you think!
+> We're eager for you to try it out and let us know what you think!

 ## Installation